-Community acupuncture provides acupuncture therapy in a quiet and comfortable group setting.
-Reclining chairs are set up around a large treatment room where several people receive acupuncture at the same time.
+In Community Acupuncture, you will receive treatment in a quiet and comfortable group setting.
+Reclining chairs are set up in a large room where several people receive acupuncture at the same time.

 To maintain privacy and a quiet relaxed atmosphere, practitioners rely on traditional tools of tongue and pulse diagnosis.
 They also use treatment styles which address conditions all over the body, but, rely on “distal” points on the head, hands, arms, feet and legs so you remain fully clothed.

 There are many benefits to receiving treatment in this setting.
 They include: